WayneAung-data/nz-ghg-emissions-dashboard/README.md

 # NZ GHG Emissions Dashboard
-This is an ongoing project analysing sector-level greenhouse gas emissions in New Zealand using Stats NZ data from 2010 to 2025.
+This is an ongoing project analysing sector- and regional-level greenhouse gas (GHG) emissions in New Zealand using Stats NZ data (2010-2025)

 ## Project Overview
 The project focuses on:
-- building an interactive dashboard in Power BI to identify sectoral and regional patterns in greenhouse gas (GHG) emissions
+- building an interactive dashboard in Power BI to identify sectoral and regional patterns in GHG emissions
 - transforming and cleaning GHG data using Power Query
 - calculating year-on-year changes using DAX

 ## Current Scope
-The current version includes:
+The current version includes (`screenshots/`):
 - initial dashboard structure
 - sector-level trend visualisation
 - summary indicators for emissions levels and annual changes
+- underlying star schema model implemented

 ## Planned Extensions
 Future development will include: